th-koeln-intia/ip-sprachassistent-team2/docs/pages/features/timers.md

 ---

 ## Goals
-The goal was to set a timer via a voice command.
+The goal was to set a timer via voice command.

 ## Rhasspy
 In Rhasspy we have to add new lines to the `sentences.ini`: